Slovakia Country Commercial Guide

 Last published date:

-Corruption: Slovakia ranked 49th on Transparency International’s Corruption Perceptions Index in 2022.
+Corruption: Slovakia ranked 49th on Transparency International’s Corruption Perceptions Index in 2024.
 International companies doing business with the Slovak Government or attempting to obtain licenses required by the Slovak Government to do business in the country report poor transparency in bureaucratic processes.
-Corruption is perceived by businesses surveyed for the Perceptions Index report as widespread in courts, government contracting and public procurement, and in the healthcare system.
+The Perceptions Index report notes businesses perceive corruption is widespread in courts, government contracting and public procurement, and in the healthcare system.
 While the legal system generally enforces property and contractual rights, decisions may take years, thus limiting the utility of the courts for dispute resolution.

 ×